 Teaches recording skills in studio and live sound environments.
 By conducting multi-track recording sessions, Also covers spectral, dynamic and time-based processing techniques, complex signal flow, parallel processing, live and overdub recording, comping, subgroups and bussing.
 Working within a Digital Audio Workstation (DAW), Includes more complex routing in the digital realm along with proper archiving techniques.
 Live sound techniques will be demonstrated in our theaters and performances spaces giving students first-hand experience with design, setup and tear down of PA systems, location recording, microphone placement techniques, feedback treatment, room acoustics, live manipulation of a console, fold back, lighting and organization/management of a live event.
+Prerequisite: MUS 201 with a grade of C or better.

 MUS 203 Mixing and Mastering Techniques (2-2) 3 crs.
 Teaches proper mixing and mastering techniques in both the digital and analog domains.
 Prioritizes a thorough knowledge of digital processing via plugins while also conducting sessions in an analog studio.
-Explores proper spectral, spatial and dynamic mastering techniques with both digital and analog mastering chains with a focus on metering and loudness for various mediums, inter-sample peaks, SRC, dithering and creating a DDP
+Explores proper spectral, spatial and dynamic mastering techniques with both digital and analog mastering chains with a focus on metering and loudness for various mediums, inter-sample peaks, SRC, dithering and creating a DDP image.